-French Surname Genealogy
+French Surname Meaning

 - Francis (starting as Frauncays or “the Frenchman”)

 - and French (starting as de Freyne or “from France”).

 De Freyne had a Norman origin.
 However, the derivation here could have been from a different root – the Latin word fraxinus meaning “ash tree.”

 Early examples of these names were Ebrordis Fraunceys in Bristol around 1240 and Simon le Frensch in Wiltshire in 1273.
 The De Freyne and French names crossed the sea to Ireland.
 And Ireland also produced the curious ffrench or Ffrench surname spelling.

-French Resources on
+French Surname Resources on

 - French Family Association